ICTU/quality-time/docs/USAGE.md

 ## Export and import reports as JSON

-*Quality-time* provides functionality for exporting and importing reports in JSON format.
+*Quality-time* provides functionality for importing and exporting reports in JSON format.
 This functionality can be used for backing up reports or for transferring reports from one *Quality-time* instance to another one.
-Currently, this functionality is only available via the API, with one endpoint for exporting and one for importing the reports.
+Currently this functionality is only available via the API, with one endpoint for importing and one for exporting the JSON reports.

 A *Quality-time* report in JSON-format contains the latest configuration of the report, with all its subjects, metrics and sources.
 It does not contain any actual measurements.
 The credentials of configured sources are encrypted on export to protect sensitive data.

 ### Export API

-The export endpoint is available under `http://www.quality-time.example.org/api/v3/report/<report-uuid>/json?public_key=<public-key>`.
-The public key argument is optional, if no public key is provided, the public key of the exporting *Quality-time* instance is used for encrypting the source credentials.
-If the report needs to be imported in a different *Quality-time* instance, the public key of that instance should be provided.
+The exporting endpoint is available under `http://www.quality-time.example.org/api/v3/report/<report-uuid>/json?public_key=<public-key>`.
+The public key argument is optional, if no public key is provided, the public key of the exporting *Quality-time* instance is used for encrypting the source credentials, if the report needs to be imported in a different *Quality-time* instance, the public key of that instance should be provided.
 It can be obtained at `www.quality-time.example.org/api/v3/public_key`.
-The exported JSON report can only be imported into the *Quality-time* whose public key was used to encrypt the credentials during the export.
+The exported JSON report can only be imported into the *Quality-time* whose public key has been used for the encryption of credentials during the export.

 ### Import API

 Exported reports can be imported back into *Quality-time*.
 The endpoint for this is `http://www.quality-time.example.org/api/v3/report/import`.
 The import accepts JSON content only.

-Only reports that have been exported using the public key of the importing *Quality-time* instance can be imported.
+Only exports that have been exported using the public key of the destination *Quality-time* instance can be imported.
 The source credentials will be decrypted on import and the sources should be ready to collect measurements automatically.

 On import, all UUID's contained in the report (UUID's of the report, subjects, metrics and sources) will be replaced to prevent conflicts if the report already exists.